Squarespace website builder review: pros and cons

 • Community forum

-The website builder’s extensive on-site knowledge base and onsite help function should be all you need in most cases, providing enough guides, articles, and even video tutorials to answer the most burning customer questions and queries.
+The website builder’s extensive on-site knowledge base and on-site help function should be all you need in most cases, providing enough guides, articles, and even video tutorials to answer the most burning customer questions and queries.

 Squarespace support

 Small business owners are overall very satisfied with Squarespace, and with such brilliant customer support and a huge improvement in UX, it is understandable as to why.
-It scored an impressive 4.3 out of 5 in our research.

 The majority of user feedback we received was largely impressed with Squarespace’s best feature – its brilliant design flexibility and sleek, creative templates.